khalid-el-masnaoui/PHP-Notes/PHP-SPL.md

 ```

+### Recursive Iterator Iterator

+The `SPL RecursiveIteratorIterator` class provides a way to flatten a tree-like structure represented by a `RecursiveIterator` into a single, linear iteration.
+It acts as a decorator for `RecursiveIterator` instances, allowing you to traverse hierarchical data structures, such as nested arrays, directories, or XML documents, in a non-recursive manner.

+- **Flattening Recursive Structures:**  It takes a `RecursiveIterator` (or an `IteratorAggregate` that can provide one) and allows you to iterate over all elements in the entire structure, including children and their descendants, as if they were in a flat list.

+- **Modes of Iteration:**
+    - `RecursiveIteratorIterator::LEAVES_ONLY` (default): Iterates only over the leaf nodes of the structure.
+    - `RecursiveIteratorIterator::SELF_FIRST`: Iterates over parent nodes before their children.
+    - `RecursiveIteratorIterator::CHILD_FIRST`: Iterates over children before their parent nodes.

+- **Depth Control:**

+    - `setMaxDepth()`: Allows you to limit the depth of the recursion, preventing iteration beyond a certain level.
+    - `getDepth()`: Returns the current depth of the iteration.

+- **Accessing Inner Iterators:**

+    - `getInnerIterator()`: Retrieves the `RecursiveIterator` that the `RecursiveIteratorIterator` is currently operating on at the current level.
+    - `getSubIterator()`: Returns the current active sub-iterator, which is particularly useful when dealing with nested structures.

 ### Directory Iterator

 The `DirectoryIterator` class provides an object-oriented interface for iterating over the contents of a filesystem directory.
 It allows you to easily access information about files and subdirectories within a given path.